 Remember that no two customers have the exact needs or goals, so tailor your offer following their liking.
 Don’t make assumptions - talk to them and get to know them a bit more.
 Once you figure out what it is that they need, prepare your script.

 Scripts are vital in these situations.
 It would help if you made a few of them so that you’re ready to face all of the possible scenarios.
 Test them, and figure out which ones are the most successful and suitable for the given situation.

-Although it’s unnecessary to stick to your scripts at all times, it’s useful to have them on hand nonetheless.
+Although it’s unnecessary to stick to your scripts at all times, it’s helpful to have them on hand nonetheless.